bonitasoft-labs/bonita-uid-page-cypress-articles/article/article.md

 ```

 As you can see, these tests don't take a long time to write and can be very powerful.
 Awesome!
-Now you know how to test a form with Cypress!
-You can also check our [web-pages project](https://github.com/bonitasoft/bonita-web-pages) containing pages that we are currently developing.
+Now you know how to test a UI Designer page with Cypress!
+You can also check our [web-pages project](https://github.com/bonitasoft/bonita-web-pages/uid-pages) containing pages that we are currently developing.